Yong Cho

 As a specialist in the art and architecture of East and Central Asia from medieval and early modern periods, Yong Cho focuses on the question of how artistic creativity emerges when people, objects, and ideas move or become displaced from their place of origin.
 His research interests cover a broad range of topics: theories of cross-cultural contact, multiculturalism and multilingualism in visual arts, the visual and material cultures of mobile societies, sacred objects and their relationship to ritual, the relationship between making and meaning, and the historiography of Silk Road art and archaeology.

-His current book project, tentatively titled The Mongol Impact: Rebuilding the Arts System in Yuan China (1271-1368), investigates a moment of major cultural transformation in the imperial court of China, when the Mongols, the tent-dwelling pastoral nomadic peoples of the North Asian steppe, became rulers of a world empire.
-By focusing on fabric images, it traces how the Mongol visual culture had a lasting impact in the history of Chinese art.
+He is currently completing his first book The Woven Image: The Making of Mongol Art in the Yuan Empire (under contract with Yale University Press), which investigates a moment of major cultural transformation across Eurasia, when the Mongols, the tent-dwelling pastoral nomadic peoples of the North Asian steppe, became rulers of a world empire.
+By focusing on woven images, it traces how the Mongol visual culture had a lasting impact in the history of art in East Asia.
+This book project received support from the Getty Research Institute, where he was in residence as a postdoctoral scholar during the 2021–22 academic year.

 Education